 Providers of gratuitous domestic assistance must submit a diary of what they have done before the insurer approves and pays compensation.
 The diary must be signed by both the provider and the worker (if the worker is able to do so).

-As a minimum, the diary should include the date, services performed and hours worked.
+As a minimum, the diary must include the date, services performed and hours worked.

-Part 5: Work capacity
+Part 5: Work capacity assessment

-\\Does not apply to exempt workers\\
+\\This Part does not apply to exempt workers\\

-Part 5: Work capacity does not apply to exempt workers.
+Part 5: Work capacity assessments do not apply to exempt workers.